ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 #### [Dynamixel2Arduino](#dynamixel2arduino)

-[Dynamixel2Arduino] library designed based on [DYNAMIXEL SDK](#dynamixel-sdk-arduino) provides comprehensive code APIs.
-Dynamixel2Arduino give you user-friendly experience than DYNAMIXEL SDK in Arduino
+The [Dynamixel2Arduino] library is based on the [DYNAMIXEL SDK](#dynamixel-sdk-arduino) and provides an easy way to utilize the full features of the DYNAMIXEL SDK in your Arduino sketches.
+Dynamixel2Arduino provides a user-friendly experience without sacrificing any of the power or flexibility of the DYNAMIXEL SDK.
 - [API Reference](/docs/en/software/arduino_ide/#dynamixel2arduino-library)

 ![](/assets/images/parts/interface/dynamixel_shield/library_manager_02.png)

 #### [DynamixelShield](#dynamixelshield)

-[DynamixelShield] library inherits features of [Dynamixel2Arduino](#dynamixel2arduino).
-But this is specifially designed for [DYNAMIXEL Shields](#dynamixel-shields) to interface with Arduino boards.
+The [DynamixelShield] library is specifically designed for use with ROBOTIS' [DYNAMIXEL Shields](#dynamixel-shields) this library inherits all the features and capabilities of the [Dynamixel2Arduino](#dynamixel2arduino) library, while providing even easier programming for compatible shields.

 ![](/assets/images/parts/interface/dynamixel_shield/library_manager_03.png)

 ## [Educational Software](#educational-software)

-Educational software is ROBOTIS dedicated software for our [educational kits](/docs/en/edu/) and [CM Series](#cm-series).
+ROBOTIS Educational software is a dedicated software developed for our [educational kits](/docs/en/edu/) and [CM Series](#cm-series) controllers including:

-- Task and motion programming tools ([R+ Software Suite](#r-software-suite)) provide a variety of examples that you can start off.
+- Task and motion programming tools providing a variety of examples to help users get started. ([R+ Software Suite](#r-software-suite))
-- For easy maintanance for your kits and CM Series, ROBOTIS provdides free manager program for our educational kits and CM Series controller.
-See [R+ Manager 2.0](#r-manager-20)
+- Maintenance and configuration utilities for CM Series controllers and compatible platorms. ([R+ Manager 2.0](#r-manager-20))

 ### [R+ Software Suite](#r-software-suite)

 The R+ (Roboplus) Software suite is ROBOTIS' first party robot controller software offering.
-R+ is offered in a variety of forms to enable users to start the programming style they feel most comfortable with.
-See provided [R+ Software](/docs/en/software/#roboplus-r).
+R+ is offered in a variety of forms to enable users to utilize the programming style and language they feel most comfortable with.
+The [R+ Software](/docs/en/software/#roboplus-r) eManual page provides more information about the varietes of Roboplus software available.

 ![](/assets/images/sw/rplus_task3/task3_001.png)
 > R+Task 3.0